orelz890/shell_c/README.md

       * Example command: quit
       * Previous assumptions: None

-8. Handle control-c typed - the progrem won't stop but will print "You typed Control-C !".
-Stop every proccess excapt main.
+8. Handle control-c typed - the progrem won't stop but will print "You typed Control-C!" and Stop every proccess excapt main.
       * Example command: None
-      * Previous assumptions: None
+      * Previous assumptions: Pressing ctr-c is not a command so the shell will still wait for a proper command.

 9. Dealing with pipes
       * Example command: date | grep Fri